Medical and surgical retina

 Can the retina heal itself?

-What happens if retina is not treated?
+What happens if a retinal detachment is not treated early?

 If a retinal detachment is not promptly addressed, it can lead to further detachment of the retina, significantly increasing the risk of permanent vision loss or blindness.